thunderbird/thunderbird-android/docs/engineering/rfcs/0003-render-inline-images-in-plain-text-messages.md

 ## Motivation

-Some senders, most notably Apple Mail composing in plain text, attach images *inline* by position rather than by HTML reference.
+Some senders attach images *inline* by position rather than by HTML reference.
+Apple Mail composing in plain text is a common producer of this standards-based message shape, but **the behaviour is not Apple-specific**.
 A representative message is a `multipart/mixed` whose children are, in order:

 ```
 multipart/mixed